qmacro/managed-associations-in-cap/flow.md

 [WARNING] srv/main.cds:5:10: No OData navigation property generated, target “Books_Authors” is outside of service “Z” (in entity:“Z.Authors”/element:“books”)
 ```

-The message is clear, although it's best to read this one from back to front.
-In other words, because `Books_Authors` is not included in the `Z` service definition, which is true (we haven't added anything inside the `service Z { ... }` to include it yet) ... a navigation property binding at the OData level cannot be generated (because there isn't anywhere for it to point - there is no target entity type for this link entity, and consequently no entityset either as a target for the navigation).
+The message is fairly clear, although it's best to read this one from back to front to properly understand it.
+What it's saying is that because `Books_Authors` is not included in the `Z` service definition -- which is true, we haven't added anything inside the `service Z { ... }` to include it yet -- a navigation property binding at the OData level cannot be generated (because there isn't anywhere for it to point - there is no target entity type for this link entity, and consequently no entityset either as a target for the navigation).

 As a result of this omission, all relationships (in the form of navigation properties) have disappeared, and we're back to almost where we started (with just simple properties for the book IDs and titles, and the author IDs and names):